richonguzman/APRS_WX_REPORT_STATION/README.md

 This Repository has the info of APRS_WX_REPORT_STATION *(currently CA2RXU-15)*

 ### What is it?
 This Station is running on a ESP32S2 board (coded over C++) connected to APRS-IS feed and its goal is to answer for Wx Queries from any type of station (LoRa, VHF AFSK, HF, TCPIP(Internet or phone apps)) over APRS.
-GPS Data is extracted from APRS API (www.aprs.fi) and Weather Data is from OpenWeatherMaps (https://openweathermap.org)
+- GPS Data is extracted from APRS API (www.aprs.fi)
+- Weather Data is from OpenWeatherMaps (https://openweathermap.org)
+- EarthQuakes Data is extracted from USGS (https://earthquake.usgs.gov)

 ### How to contact it?
 Just send an APRS Message to the station *(currently CA2RXU-15)* and it will answer back with the info over APRS Messages.